What Is a Rate and Term Refinance?

 Another type of refinance is known as a cash-out refinance.
 With a cash-out refinance, you actually borrow more money than you currently owe on your home.
 You’re able to tap into the equity you’ve built — equity is the difference between the amount you owe and the current value of the property — and use that cash however you wish.

 Most people use cash-out refinances to cover some of life’s biggest expenses.
 For example, you could use it to fund your children’s college educations, pay back medical debt, or in order to finance some much-needed renovations on your home.

 Keep in mind, however, that with a cash-out refinance, your monthly payment is likely to go up.
-Since may be borrowing more money than you owe, the total balance on your mortgage will go up and your payment will reflect that.
+Since you may be borrowing more money than you owe, the total balance on your mortgage will go up and your payment will reflect that.

 What are the top benefits of refinancing?

 The biggest benefit of refinancing, especially with a rate and term refinance, is that it gives you the option to save money.
 If interest rates have gone down since you first purchased a home, refinancing to a lower rate should inherently lower your monthly payment.

 In addition to money saved, there’s also added flexibility to consider.
 With a rate and term refinance, you have the option of switching from a longer term loan to a shorter term option so that you can pay off your home sooner.
 You may also have the option of switching from an adjustable-rate mortgage to a fixed-rate option in order to make your payments stable and predictable.